akkcheung/go-sse-demo-first/README.md

-This is dashboard display cpu and memory load in real-time using Golang, vanilla JS , chartjs library
+Dashboard to display cpu and memory load in real-time using Golang, vanilla JS , chartjs library.

 General features: